jjjjhfhfhfhffeg434e3/WHSTechNotes/journal.md

 This made results more accurate and reduced the posibility of human error or mistakes, so winners could be decided fairly.
+March 23, 2026
+I picked my brackets by guessing ,what uprised me was i was right on some of them, i could have used past data to predict who will win or lose,